We have compiled our top exhibition stand design tips to help you create an impactful booth!

 Having a reception area is the best way to control or manage visitors coming into your booth, they won’t need to look around and wonder who they can approach.
 To make the process much smoother, it would be beneficial to have an appointed receptionist which means someone who will be the first point of contact that can determine what the customer wants and point them in the right direction of who to speak to or simple to provide pamphlets which answers their questions.
 It would also be strategic to integrate some sort of report system so you can track the number and type of visitors that walk into your booth – that way you’ll have statistics at the end of the event to evaluate how it all went.

-Adding an environment helps people relate to it, for example if it is a café type of environment it could help trigger memories of when they were last at a venue that looked like the setting you have created and gives them better motivation to approach your booth.
+Adding an environment helps people relate to it and boosts the performance of your expo stand, for example if it is a café type of environment it could help trigger memories of when they were last at a venue that looked like the setting you have created and gives them better motivation to approach your booth.
 If your sales strategy is based off having casual conversations in a relaxed environment, then it would make sense to either allocate a zone or have the whole booth designed with this in mind.
 There are certain things you can add such as greenery, furniture, décor, and lighting.

 Adding plants into your booth instantly gives your booth some life, whether it is artificial plants or live plants – it effortlessly softens the hard edges of your booth and implies a sense of nature which unlocks that part of our brain which makes you want to relax.
 The positioning of greenery will be the key, plants that sit in a planter box that is integrated into the booth would look much better than standalone plant pots scattered throughout the booth.
 You could also look at creating a specific zone rather than “green up” the whole booth, this visual contrast will help identify and emphasis your cozy zone much more effectively.